powsybl/powsybl.github.io/pages/documentation/developer/tutorials/balance_computation.md

 private String outputDir = null;
 ```

-The IGM paths will be stored in a HasMap and the output directory and PEVF in Strings.
+The IGM paths will be stored in a HashMap and the output directory and PEVF in Strings.
 You can also create the getter/setter associated with each variable:
 ```java
 private void putIgmPath(String name, String path) { igmPaths.put(name, path); }